Andrew Garrett: Students

 Wackernagel's Law in fifth-century Greek (2010, Classics; co-chaired with Donald Mastronarde)

-Esther J. Wood (Children's National Medical Center, University of Maryland)
+Esther J. Wood (Research Asst.
+Prof. and Asst.
+Director, Language Science Center, University of Maryland)

 The semantic typology of pluractionality (2007)